desultory/ugrd/readme.md

-# Initramfs generator
+# µgRD

-This project is a framework which can be used to generate an initramfs.
+> Microgram Ramdisk is a framework used to generate ramrisks using TOML definitions and python functions

 Executing `./main.py` will read the config from `config.toml` and use that to generate an initramfs.

+## Project goal

+ugrd is designed to generate very custom initramfs environments.
+The final environment will be left in `build_dir` where it can be explored or modified.

-The goal of the project was to design one that can be used to enter GPG keys for LUKS keyfiles over serial, to boot a btrfs raided filesystem.
+The original goal of this project was to create an initramfs suitable for decrypting LUKS volumes, currently it supports the following:

-There are example configurations which can be used for Yubikey based GPG keyfile handling for LUKS, as well as mounting a btrfs subvolume.
+* OpenPGP Smartcards (YubiKey)
+* GPG encrypted LUKS keyfiles
+* LUKS with detatched headers
+* BTRFS subvolumes and RAID
+* Key entry over serial
+* Automatic CPIO generation

 ## Usage

 To use this script, configure `config.toml` to meet specifications and run `./main.py` as root.

-> Example configs are available in the repo
+> Debug mode can be enabled with `-d` or verbose debugging with `-dd`

 ### Passing a config file by name